Huawei and TUMCREATE set up New Joint Innovation Lab in Singapore to Boost Mobility Simulation Research

 For simulations to support real-world deployments and decision making, a high level of realism needs to be exhibited from the simulator.
 Currently, one of the biggest challenges is that most mobility simulators are unable to replicate more complex and challenging situations, such as busy intersections in some parts of Asia and the rest of the world.
 The MoVES Lab aims to develop new simulation models that can accurately reflect such scenarios.
 These enhanced simulations can then be used as a base to support traffic flow planning and traffic light control, contributing to more efficient transportation solutions.

 The joint innovation lab will further improve the scalability of mobility simulations using high performance computing techniques and leverage on the expertise and resources from both sides.
 Researchers and engineers will push boundaries to optimize performance on multi-core computers and even engage super computers to help solve traffic problems around the world and contribute to a more efficient operation of intelligent transport systems.

-These efforts will be utilizing TUMCREATE’s City Mobility Simulator (CityMoS).
+These efforts will be utilizing TUMCREATE’s City Mobility Simulator (CityMoS), which has been developed since 2011 in the research group led by TUM's Professor Alois Knoll.
 CityMoS is a high-performance mobility simulator that can simulate hundreds of thousands of entities (e.g., private vehicles, taxis, trains, public transport passengers) in parallel to offer a holistic evaluation approach for the transport systems of entire cities in great detail.
 The simulator can be used to predict traffic situations, support the building and configuration of transport infrastructure, and answer a wide range of what-if questions in the mobility domain.